jeanneguibert/Questioning_the_indicator-log_hypothesis-/README.md

 These are the scripts which were used to generate the results presented in the following study:

-Guibert J., Dupaix A., Lengaigne M. & Capello M. (in press) Questioning the validity of the indicator-log hypothesis for tropical tuna.
+Guibert J., Dupaix A., Lengaigne M. & Capello M. (in press) Questioning the validity of the indicator-log hypothesis for tropical tuna in the Western Indian Ocean.

 Figures and statistical analyses of the study are available in the `Figure_and_stats` folder.